 We thought that last statistic was so interesting that we took the information one step further.
 We wanted to see how much each progressive level of education was worth.
 So we put the following table together:

-The above table is interpreted in this manner: An individual with a high school diploma can expect to earn $13,930 less than someone that has an associate's degree.
+The above table is interpreted in this manner: An individual with a high school diploma can expect to earn $13,930 less than someone that has an associate degree.
 A person with a college diploma, a bachelor's degree, can expect to make around $33,720 more money than someone with a high school diploma each year.
 Clearly, there is a great deal of value to be derived from getting a college diploma.

 We've taken the information published by the Bureau of Labor Statistics over the last seven years, and compiled a list of the average salaries for all professions covered.
 This is not a list of the top 20, 50, or 100 professions.
 This list covers over 800 different jobs.

 The list of average annual salaries is sorted in descending order, meaning the highest paying jobs are ranked at the top of the list.
-The spreadsheet also contains eleven worksheets.
+The spreadsheet also contains fourteen worksheets.
 The first represents the most current information published today.
-The next nine worksheets contain information for prior years.
+The next twelve worksheets contain information for prior years.
 Finally, the last sheet compares each year, and calculates the annual increase in average salary for each career type.
 As is the case with all of the information we publish, it's yours to download for free.